 “It’s almost as if she felt we were exempt from consent,” said another.

 Our culture says women aren’t dangerous, so why would we consider ourselves to be dangerous?

 - We are a vulnerable group of people.

 Queer women are a minority living with largely unequal rights, in various degrees of secrecy and danger, and forced to deal with discrimination daily.
 This erodes stability and security, both essential ingredients for happiness and well-being.

 The Center for American Progress reports that “lesbian women across data sets are consistently poorer than their heterosexual counterparts,” while “transgender Californians are twice as likely to be below the federal poverty line than the general population.
 What’s more, one-in-five survey respondents reported being homeless since first identifying as transgender.”

 Throw into the mix the fact that “many lesbian batterers grew up in violent households and were physically, sexually, or verbally abused and/or witnessed their mothers being abused by fathers or stepfathers,” and you have a recipe for troubled and dysfunctional behavior.

 One of my survey respondents put it very succinctly: “Untreated mental illness, alienation from family, (and) an inability to learn how to express sexual desire and agency openly,” are all important factors in explaining why women do bad things to other women.

 “Just remember in your story, this is about power and not about sex!” said one respondent.
 In a way, society views and treats queer women as “lesser men”.
 It sees us as “monkeying manhood” and considers us unworthy of sharing the same rights, salary and respect as straight men.
-These very real disadvantages erode our power and our control, and to quote Dr. Jordan B Peterson, “there is nothing more dangerous than a weak man.”
+These very real disadvantages erode our power and our control, and and might drive some to seek ways to reassert themselves over others.

 - Anything hard to identify or report thrives in silence.